Pear Tree Essex Environmental Opportunities Fund

 Market Conditions and Investment Strategies

 Several positions that have performed well were trimmed during the quarter to add to existing positions which we believe are better positioned from a valuation and growth perspective.
-GE Vernova and Valmont Industries were trimmed to add to vision systems firm Cognex, advanced electric meter company Landis+Gyr and leading Chinese EV manufacturer BYD.
-Chart Industries and Hannon Armstrong were sold to purchase three new positions:
+American Superconductor (AMSC) was trimmed a few times during the third quarter, as was GE Vernova (GEV).
+We increased weight in asset tracking firm Samsara (IOT) and continued to add to factory automation and vision system holding Cognex (CGNX).
+IDEX (IEX) and Ouster (OUST) were sold, and 4 new positions were added:

 Outlook